AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2021/04/discrete-sample-jittering/index.md

 where $s$ is the scale constant.
 Based on my local experiments, I assume that $s = 1.5$ is usually enough to get a smooth approximation.

-The above equation may look confusing, but they satisfy the requirements from the previous section.
+The above equation may look confusing, but it satisfies the requirements from the previous section.
 Let me show a few examples (for this table, $s = 1.0$):

 |  $k$ |  $l$ |  $r$ |                                              $\xi_i$ |